 Leisure walking in city and beyond is encouraged by walking groups.

 Specialist door to door subsidised transport info.'Total mobility'.

-E-scooters coming soon to CHCH (Lime Scooters) - no need for helmets and can ride on footpaths (off road).
+E-scooters (Lime Scooters) - no need for helmets and can ride with care on footpaths (off road, but still risk accidents).
 Read more: https://www.stuff.co.nz/business/transforming-business/106736292/hundreds-of-shared-electric-scooters-proposed-for-christchurch

 Cycle repairs at UC campus, for students.

 Bus and coach operators out of Christchurch (scheduled and hire)

 LEARN MORE using our Sustainable Living learning guide on Travel & Carbon (once registered)

 City library search: books, magazines, audiovisual and electronic info.
 Sustainable Living series soon at Tauranga.